actarian/vscode-glsl-canvas/README.md

 ### 0.1.5

 * Gui for changing custom uniforms at runtime.
-* Fix dependancy from other extension.
+* Fixed dependancy from other extension.

 ### 0.1.3